Disease factsheet about pertussis

 The vaccines that protect against pertussis are generally safe.
 Minor adverse reactions can include local redness and swelling.
 Reactions such as fever, drowsiness, agitation and loss of appetite may also occur.
 Most of these problems resolve themselves.
 Less frequently, other reactions can occur, such as high fever, persistent crying lasting more than three hours (less than five in 1 000 vaccinations), fainting, an unresponsive collapsed-like state, and convulsions (less than 1 in 10 000 vaccinations).
 Most of these reactions have no long-term consequences.

-In recent years, most EU/EEA countries have replaced the whole-cell type of pertussis vaccine with the acellular type as it is associated with fewer side effects.
+In recent years, almost all EU/EEA countries have replaced the whole-cell type of pertussis vaccine with the acellular type as it is associated with fewer side effects.

 What to do if you think you might have pertussis or if you have been exposed to pertussis